betheunique/hackathon-solutions/verto-analytics/README.md

 The longest chain is: abc - cdf - fuf - fgh - (set changed here) - hij - jkl - lmn

+*Note : Put Extra efforts on unit test, clean code, code coverage, like you are shipping to your production environment.